New and Returning Customer Purchase in Meta Ads

 Adding the purchase events from Littledata

-If you are adding our Meta Conversions API destination for the fist time, the New Customer Purchase and Returning Customer Purchase events will be selected by default.
+If you are adding our Meta Conversions API destination for the first time, the New Customer Purchase and Returning Customer Purchase events will be selected by default.

-If you already have the Meta destination set up, you can enable it in the Events tab of the Meta CAPI settings:
+If you already have the Meta destination set up, you can enable them from the Events tab located in the Meta destination settings.

 Verifying the new purchase events